KrisGoorhuis/pleo-space-rockets/README.md

 ## Updates
 Typescript!
 The first step was moving through files, changing the extensions, and resolving any issues that arose.
 First of these was that Chakra UI v1.0 has better Typescript support
-I followed the steps documented at https://chakra-ui.com/docs/migration I also added @types/react-router-dom to bring in some missing types.
+I followed the steps documented at https://chakra-ui.com/docs/migration I also added @types/react-router-dom to bring in some missing types.# pleo-space-rockets